Delray commission agrees to start investigation into mayor

 During Tuesday night's city commission meeting, the majority of commissioners voted to launch an investigation into Mayor Shelly Petrolia.

-Commissioner Julie Casale voted no while Adam Frankel, Ryan Boylston, and Shirly Johnson would like an outside source to look at possible charter and Sunshine Law violations by Petrolia.
+Commissioner Juli Casale voted no while Adam Frankel, Ryan Boylston and Shirley Johnson would like an outside source to look at possible charter and Sunshine Law violations by Petrolia.

-City staff will not be involved with the investigation and a commissioner must reach out to an outside source to start the investigation.
+City staff will not be involved with the investigation and a commissioner must contact an outside source to start the investigation.

 Scripps Only Content 2020